Hilbert - dynamic digital (interactive) applications for exhibitions or data-centers

 - Generic monitoring using Open Monitoring Distribution (based on Nagios + Check_MK), and custom health check for applications.

-Hilbert is installed at the new ESO Supernova museum in Munich, the first open source astronomy museum, which opened in April 2018.
+Hilbert is for example used at the new ESO Supernova museum in Munich, the first open source astronomy museum, which opened in April 2018.
 Inside ESO Supernova, Hilbert successfully orchestrates more than 150 computers (running digital interactives, interactive screens, info screens, connected to physical input devices, projectors, etc.) and enables stable day-to-day operation since the opening.
 See here for more details on the open source exhibits of the museum.

 Hilbert is open source, its sources can be find in separate repositories under https://github.com/hilbert (see also Links below).